 Edge Node Settings Select Apply same settings for all Edges if you want to replicate the settings across all NSX Edge nodes.

 Password Enter a password that conforms to the required password complexity.
-Confirm the same password on the next field.
+Additionally, the password length must not exceed 128 characters.
+Enter the same password in the next field.

 Virtual Machine Size Select a form factor to deploy the Edge node.